rcedgar/reseek/README.md

 fastest previous method.
 Reseek is based on sequence alignment where each residue in the protein backbone is represented by a letter in a novel “mega-alphabet” of 85,899,345,920 (∼10<sup>11</sup>) distinct states.
-This approach enables rapid construction of multiple alignments of thousands of structures using the pair-HMM method in Muscle5.

 This is a preview beta release, new features and improved documentation will hopefully follow soon.
 Feedback is welcome via github Issues.